< Previous standard ^ Up a level ^ Next standard >

 The first edition was published in 2019.

 The standard is currently being updated to reflect the 2022 editions of ISO/IEC 27001 and ISO/IEC 27002.
-It is already at Draft International Standard stage, with a new title: “Information security, cybersecurity and privacy protection — Privacy information management systems — Requirements and guidance”.
+It is at Final Draft International Standard stage, with a new title: “Information security, cybersecurity and privacy protection — Privacy information management systems — Requirements and guidance”.
 However, ISO expects the standard to adopt the updated Management System Standard structure from Annex SL of the current ISO Directives, which is awkward since ISO/IEC 27001:2022 pre-dates that update.

 Personal comments